 - Network and build connections within the mountain resort sector.

 - Gain practical knowledge through a six-credit faculty supervised tourism sector study course.

-- Advance your career in the tourism industry through a paid winter co-op work term.
+- Advance your career in the tourism industry through a paid summer co-op work term.

 - Work and learn in a diverse and dynamic four-season tourism environment.

 - Fees listed are for ten courses (30 credits).
 Depending on the campus of study and the courses selected fees may vary.

 - Fees include all mandatory fees: Activity fee, Health & Dental, Student Association fee, Education Technology fee, Development fee.

 - All amounts are approximate and are subject to change.

 - International students will pay International tuition fees.
 International tuition and fees are approximately $27,500 for the entire program.